 A touchpoint is any time a potential customer interacts with your business.
 Some of these interactions are well thought out and planned, others are accidental, and some don’t happen at all.

-In today’s digital age, potential customers are inundated with ads and continually being courted by companies.
-Your business needs many “touchpoints” and interactions with people, from the moment they become aware of your existence to the moment you deliver your products or services to them.
+In today’s digital age, potential customers are inundated with ads and continually being courted by everyone from your competitors to that infamous Nigerian Prince.
+Your business needs to map out the many “touchpoints” and interactions with you are likely to have with prospects and customers, from the moment they become aware of your existence to the moment they are telling their friends about you.

 These “touchpoints” can include anything that adds depth and value to their experience with your company.
 Offer travel planning guides on your social media pages.
 Send welcome emails as soon as they sign up for your email list.
 Offer live online chat; create quality information that helps them prepare for their upcoming travels; make fun countdowns and creative ways to build their excitement for their holiday.
-Be creative and showcase your company!
+Be creative and make them the hero of the journey – you be the guide.

 What is your customer’s journey?